voidfiles/awesome-rss/README.md

 * [NewsBlur](https://newsblur.com/) - NewsBlur is a personal news reader bringing people together to talk about the world.
 * [The Old Reader](https://theoldreader.com/) - All your news frmo one place.
 Works on mobile, tablet, or desktop, giving you all the content you want, when you want it.

 ## Self-Hosted Readers

+*Apps to host your service.*

 * [Fever](http://www.feedafever.com/) - Fever takes the temperature of your slice of the web and shows you what's hot.
-* [Selfoss](https://selfoss.aditu.de/) - The new multipurpose rss reader, live stream, mashup, aggregation web application
+* [Selfoss](https://selfoss.aditu.de/) - The new multipurpose rss reader, live stream, mashup, aggregation web application.
-* [TT-RSS](https://tt-rss.org/gitlab/fox/tt-rss/wikis/home) - Tiny Tiny RSS is an open source web-based news feed (RSS/Atom) reader and aggregator, designed to allow you to read news from any location, while feeling as close to a real desktop application as possible.
+* [TT-RSS](https://tt-rss.org/) - Tiny Tiny RSS is an open source web-based news feed reader and aggregator, designed to allow you to read news from any location, while feeling as close to a real desktop application as possible.

 ## Apps